 Parma is a larger medium-sized city located in the state of Ohio.
 With a population of 78,103 people and 22 constituent neighborhoods, Parma is the seventh largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Parma is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Parma isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Parma are a mix of both white- and blue-collar jobs.
 Overall, Parma is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Parma who work in office and administrative support (15.28%), sales jobs (10.36%), and management occupations (7.50%).

 Also of interest is that Parma has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Parma are slightly better educated than the national average of 21.84% for all cities and towns, with 21.73% of adults in Parma having a bachelor's degree or advanced degree.
+The education level of Parma citizens is a little higher than the average for US cities and towns: 21.73% of adults in Parma have at least a bachelor's degree.

 The per capita income in Parma in 2018 was $29,113, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $116,452 for a family of four.
 However, Parma contains both very wealthy and poor people as well.